reshufflehq/reshuffle-quickbooks-connector/README.md

 More details about the fields are described in [node-quickbooks](https://www.npmjs.com/package/node-quickbooks)

 You can use the `webhookPath` to configure the url that Quickbooks hits when it makes its calls to.
-For example - providing if `baseURL=https://my-reshuffle.com` and `webhookPath='/webhook` will result in a complete webhook path of `https://my-reshuffle.com/webhook`.
+For example - providing `baseURL=https://my-reshuffle.com` and `webhookPath='/webhook` will result in a complete webhook path of `https://my-reshuffle.com/webhook`.
 If you do not provide a `webhookPath`, Reshuffle will use the default webhook path for the connector which is `/webhooks/quickbooks`.
 You will need to register this webhook with Quickbooks.
 See [instructions](https://developer.intuit.com/app/developer/qbo/docs/develop/webhooks).

 You can use the `callback` to configure the redirect URI that your app serves to users upon authentication.
-For example - providing if `baseURL=https://my-reshuffle.com` and `callback='/callback` will result in a complete webhook path of `https://my-reshuffle.com/callback`.
+For example - providing `baseURL=https://my-reshuffle.com` and `callback='/callback` will result in a complete webhook path of `https://my-reshuffle.com/callback`.
 If you do not provide a `callback`, Reshuffle will use the default callback path for the connector which is `/callbacks/quickbooks`.
 You will need to register this callback with Quickbooks.
 See more details about [authentication](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0).